mgiulio/helmut/readme.md

 }
 ```

-After having specified the base URL of the site, we list the relative URLs of the pages to shoot, and finally the viewport sizes at which these shots have to be taken.
+After the base URL of the site, there is the list of the relative URLs of the pages to shoot, and finally the viewport sizes at which these shots have to be taken.

 Having configured the shooting session, the script can be launched from the command line: